 Frequently Asked Questions – Please Read Carefully

 What is the final cost?
-What is the duration? $330 for 60 mins of billable time, which includes a written report outlining diagnoses and recommendations as appropriate.
-The 60 mins is divided between a clinical interview (approximately 30 mins) and psychometric testing and report writing (which is billed as 30 mins).
-This is a streamlined process which is designed to provide a low-cost and accessible means for adults to get tested and begin treatment for this common condition.
-It is sufficient for most straightforward cases of ADHD.
-However, if the diagnosis is unclear or more complex, I may refer you to another mental health professional which may mean a higher cost or a longer wait.
+What is the duration?
+The current fee is $375.
+This is a one-time fee that includes a written report outlining diagnoses and recommendations for further steps as appropriate.
+The process consists of a 60-minute (approximately) online clinical interview and online psychometric questionnaires.
+Other collateral such as report cards will also be reviewed.
+This is a streamlined service designed to provide a lower-cost, accessible way for adults to clarify attentional and related mood/anxiety concerns.
+It is generally sufficient for straightforward cases.
+If the picture is unclear or more complex, I may recommend referral to another professional for a more comprehensive assessment, which may involve higher cost or longer timelines.
+Note: This is not a comprehensive psycho-educational evaluation and is not a medico-legal assessment.

 What is the process for getting an ADHD assessment?
-First, you would sign up for an available assessment date, which involves completing a basic intake questionnaire.
-Then, a few days before your session (usually the Friday before) you will receive a package of assessments via email from the sender ADHD Treat.
-These must be filled out prior to the assessment meeting.
+First, you would sign up for an available assessment date.
+After booking you will receive a link to your package of assessments.
+These must be filled out within two days – the appointment will be cancelled if they are incomplete.
 Then, when it is time for your assessment meeting you will log on to the virtual assessment tool and meet with me.
 We will chat, go over your assessment data and come to a diagnostic decision.
-This will take around 30 mins.
+This will take around 60 mins.
 Then, a few days later you will receive your psychological report which will include details of the diagnoses (if any apply).
 You will also be billed and receive a receipt at this point.

 Do you diagnose Autism Spectrum Disorder (ASD)?
-ASD is a complex disorder that generally requires a more extensive assessment process than I can provide in this brief format.
-However, I can provide a screen for ASD (as well as various other conditions) and some overall guidance with regard to autism spectrum status.
-Note that this is not a clinical diagnosis – it is just some basic guidance.
+ASD is a complex disorder that requires a more extensive assessment process than I can provide in this brief format.
+However, I can provide a basic screen for autistic traits (as well as for various other conditions) and if it is positive I will provide some overall guidance with regard to autism spectrum status.
+Note that this is not a clinical diagnosis – it is just some basic guidance and possibly a referral.
 Ask me about this during the assessment if you have concerns.

 Do you provide ADHD or mood disorder medication?
 No, all medication must be provided by a licensed physician, such as a general practitioner (GP) or a psychiatrist.
 Note that family doctors are in short supply, so many people are relying on Telus Health or walk-in clinics.
 I can provide some tips, but unfortunately there is no absolute solution to these shortages.
 It’s also important to note that I can’t guarantee that a given doctor will treat your ADHD.
 Adult ADHD is a relatively new condition and physicians do have different opinions on how or if it should be treated.